Hang Clean vs. Power Clean: The Introduction

 Hang Cleans:

-• Primary Muscles: The Hang Clean primarily targets the legs and hips, including the hamstrings, glutes, and lower back.
+- Primary Muscles: The Hang Clean primarily targets the legs and hips, including the hamstrings, glutes, and lower back.
 It also heavily engages the quadriceps and calves during the explosive extension phase.
-In other words, you’re getting thunder thighs either way.
+You’re basically getting thunder thighs either way.

 Power Cleans: